xuantiep/xdeb-org/content/post/running-drupal-debian-9-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 a2enmod proxy_fcgi
 ~~~~

 This will automatically activate the proxy module as well since it is a dependency.
-I also activate auth_digest, expires, headers, rewrite and ssl on my servers.
+I also activate expires, headers, rewrite and ssl on my servers.
 Rewrite is needed for Drupal to get clean URLs.

 ## Apache and HTTP/2 configuration